 Transfer Credits

-As an accredited institution, MBA guards its academic credibility very closely.
+As an accredited institution, MBA guards its academic credibility closely.
 This credibility extends to the transfer process when accepting students from other schools or from homeschool backgrounds.
 To maintain academic credibility, MBA requires transfer students to supply documentation such as official transcripts, course descriptions, course syllabi, and achievement testing reports.
 Course credits may be transferred through an official school transcript (if transferring from another school) or by supplying MBA with credible course syllabi and course descriptions (from the course and/or curriculum publisher), and homeschool records (if transferring from homeschool).
 Transfer credits and letter grades may be transferred to a student’s MBA transcript at the discretion of the administration.
-Courses taken during middle school are not transferrable.
-While credits may be transferred to the transcript, grades and credits earned outside of MBA are not given GPA weight at MBA.
+While outside credits are often accepted, only credits issued by MBA are given GPA weight on the school transcript.

 WACS, AACS